Arizona First-Time Homebuyer Guide · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 The questions first-time Arizona buyers ask first

-What credit score do I really need to buy a home in Arizona?
+What credit score do I need to buy a home in Arizona?

 Should I get pre-approved or pre-qualified?

-Pre-approval, every time.
-Pre-qualification is a quick estimate that Arizona realtors and sellers don't take seriously.
-Pre-approval is a verified, credit-pulled commitment letter that wins offers in competitive Arizona markets like Phoenix, Scottsdale, and Gilbert.
+Get pre-approved, every time.
+Pre-qualification is a quick, often unverified estimate based on what you tell the lender.
+Pre-approval is a verified, credit-pulled commitment letter that Arizona agents and sellers take seriously when you write an offer in competitive markets like Phoenix, Scottsdale, and Gilbert.
+It is the single biggest thing you can do before you start shopping.
 Full breakdown →

 Yes.
-Sellers can pay your closing costs (called seller concessions) up to program limits.
+Sellers can pay your closing costs as seller concessions, up to roughly 3% on conventional with 3 to 5% down, 6% on FHA, 4% on VA, and 6% on USDA.
 Lender credits, shopping title and inspection vendors, and rolling some costs into the loan are also options.
+Together these can cut your out-of-pocket meaningfully.
 All four ways to lower closing costs →

 Ready to find out what you actually qualify for?